V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

 1. Install dlrm.
+    * Install mamba forge
+    * source ~/.bashrc
+    * cd dlrm
+    * pip install -r requirements.txt
 2. Generate training data.
 3. Mapping to bone names, attributes and categories.
-1. Use a training app create test data.
+4. Use a training app create test data.
-4. Generate train and test datasets for T-Posed character surfaces
+5. Generate train and test datasets for T-Posed character surfaces
    1. Is the bone mapping correct?
    2. features
       1. Bone X global location in meters